Overview

 - The most stereotypical way is hacking into systems -bank accounts or investment funds- to redirect money into an offshore account where the money can be laundered and then used.

-- Ransomware: locking an organisation’s files and demanding payment (often in cryptocurrency) to restore access.
+- Ransomware: locking an organisation’s files and demanding payment (often in cryptocurrency or direct wiring) to restore access.

-These are classic examples of extrinsic motivation – the behaviour is driven by external rewards (money, material gain) rather than enjoyment of the act itself.
+These are examples of extrinsic motivation where the behaviour is driven by external rewards (money, material gain) rather than enjoyment of the act itself.

 Case file 3 – Thrill, arousal & individual motives